Chapter in this post:

 So here are the prices (as of November 23.11.2018, 500) of the 500 GB models on Amazon.
 The 128 GB is the only variant that overlaps at Teyadi, Sandisk and Samsung, because while Teyadi only has smaller models with 256 or 1 GB in stores, SanDisk and Samsung only offer larger models with 2 TB or XNUMX TB at:

-You can see: Compared to the SanDisk, the Teyadi China SSD is only slightly cheaper (5 EUR).
-With Samsung and Transcend, it makes a bigger difference.
-In terms of price, the Teyadi is therefore only a "cracker" to a limited extent.
+As you can see, the Teyadi China SSD is only slightly (5 EUR) cheaper than the SanDisk.
+With Samsung and Transcend it makes a bigger difference.
+In terms of price, the Teyadi is only a “banger” to a limited extent.

 In the packaging comes: